A guest blog – by Mark A Burgoyne

 There are parallels to be drawn with human on human atrocities in the way we subjugate other living beings and while they’re all pertinent, generally speaking, such comparisons tend not to encourage reasoned debate.
 Therefore, the aim of future discussion on the subject should simply be to encourage an acknowledgement of the truth of our taking unfair and unnecessary advantage of a hugely unequal power dynamic; on this point, perhaps most can agree when presented with the facts.

 We exist, “caught…in the net of life and time” with all of Earthlings — rather than making or taking their lives at our convenience, we should be more concentrated on how best to use our abilities to better their lives in line with the betterment of our own.
-To begin to properly conserve species and habitats and to stop our quite astonishing drive towards the extinction of many more species than those individuals and species we’ve already killed off or brought to the brink; study here:
+To begin to properly conserve species and habitats and to stop our quite astonishing drive towards the extinction of many more species than those individuals and species we’ve already killed off or brought to the brink; (ready the study here):

 “The world’s 7.6 billion people represent just 0.01% of all living things, according to the study.
 Yet since the dawn of civilisation, humanity has caused the loss of 83% of all wild mammals and half of plants, while livestock kept by humans abounds.”

 Unless, we change our thinking and in-turn our actions, this destruction will only continue and likely hasten in places — particularly with increased industrial-scale farming.
 As it is, rather than being a land of organic, family farms that we like to portray (in the UK), US style industrial farming is being adopted more and more .
 In fact, rather than these facilities just arriving on our shores, as the title of the article suggests, we have already had them for some years .